 Eno River State Park

-Eno River State Park is accessible throughout many parts of North Durham.
+Eno River State Park is the ultimate outdoor space in Durham, with some parts in Orange County, too.
+You can access it throughout many parts of North Durham.
 Depending on which way you enter, you have a chance to go camping, swimming, or hiking on some of Central North Carolina’s best trails.
-Our personal hiking favorites include Cox Mountain for the really cool footbridge that crosses the river, Cole Mill for nice views of the river, and Pump Station for its abundance of wildflowers.
+Our personal hiking favorites include Cox Mountain for the really cool footbridge that crosses the river, Cole Mill and Buckquarter Creek for nice views of the river, and Pump Station for its abundance of wildflowers.

-We love the Eno all year, but especially when the leaves begin to turn.
-It’s one of our favorite places for fall hiking in North Carolina, not just Durham!
+We love the Eno and included it among our favorite places for hiking in North Carolina, not just Durham!

 Our Thoughts and Yours

-As you can see, we sort of love Bull City and all its awesome stuff to do outside.
+As you can see, we love all the outdoor things to do in Durham and keep searching for new ones all the time.
 How about you, though?
 Where would you go first when staying in Durham?
 If you already live here and want to chime in on your favorite things to do, let us know in the comments section below:)